keras-team/keras-io/templates/api/keras_nlp/metrics/index.md

 # KerasNLP Metrics

-KerasNLP metrics are just `keras.Metric` subclasses with NLP specific use cases.
+KerasNLP metrics are `keras.Metric` subclasses for NLP-specific use cases.

 {{toc}}